astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## Step 2: Add a provider package

+1. If your Airflow project is not running locally yet, run `astro dev start` in the your Astro project directory to start your Airflow environment.

-1. Open the Airflow UI to confirm that your DAG was pushed to your environment.
+2. Open the Airflow UI to confirm that your DAG was pushed to your environment.
 On the **DAGs** page, you should see a "DAG Import Error" like the one shown here:

     ![Screenshot of the Airflow UI Showing an Import Error saying: ModuleNotFoundError: No module named 'airflow.providers.github'](/img/tutorials/get-started-with-airflow-part-2_ImportError.png)